danplatypus30/tp/docs/UserGuide.md

 ---

 ### **Deleting a Patient** {#deleting-a-patient}
-You may want to delete a patient after they have recovered
+You may want to delete a patient after they have recovered.

 ```bash